The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Introduction

-Empirically, prior work also offers conflicting advice on the performance advantage of collective decision-making.
-In recent times, studies have reached divergent conclusions on the importance of (i) diversity, in terms of individual team member attributes \citep{Hong2004,DeOliveira2018}; (ii) group size and structure \citep{Galesic2018,Navajas2018,becker2020network}; (iii) incentive schemes \cite{Mann2017}; (iv) the nature of the task, also referred to as the ``task context'' (used henceforth) or ``task environment'' \cite{Mata2012}; and, perhaps most contentiously, (v) the role of social influence, that is, whether interacting with others undermines \cite{Lorenz2011,Muchnik2013} or improves \citep{Becker2019,Farrell2011} collective performance.
-With respect to pairs of individuals or ``dyads''---the most elementary social unit \citep{Kozlowski2013} and focus of this paper---related experimental studies have discovered that additional biases may be at play when individuals interact.
-Dyad members can suffer from an egocentric preference for personal information and fail to reap collective benefits by not listening to their expert counterparts \citep{Yaniv2007,Tump2018}.
-Similarly, pairs may underperform due to people's tendency to give equal weight to others' opinions \citep{Mahmoodi2015}.
-A result emerging from the cognitive science literature is that individuals experience a collective benefit only when dyad members have similar levels of expertise, as this ensures members accurately convey the confidence of their guess and the dyad can reliably choose the best strategy \citep{Bang2017,Bang2014}.
-Crucially, such studies typically provide participants with immediate feedback, alongside treating collective benefit as a static event.
-However, this fails to take into account that actual human pairs often have to perform tasks under uncertainty, whilst simultaneously benefitting from continued individual and social learning \citep{Toyokawa2019}.
+Recent studies have reported on other challenges in dyadic collaboration.
+The dyad members can suffer from an egocentric preference for personal information and fail to reap collective benefits by not listening to their expert counterparts \citep{Yaniv2007,Tump2018}.
+Similarly, pairs may underperform due to people’s tendency to give equal weight to others’ opinions \citep{mahmoodi2015}.
+Finally, individuals experience a collective benefit only when dyad members have similar levels of expertise and training, as this ensures members accurately convey the strength of their belief and the dyad can reliably choose the best strategy \citep{Bang2017,Bang2014}.

-Notably, in many studies of collective decision-making, the benefits of social influence have so far been primarily limited to numeric judgment tasks \citep{Jayles2017,Sella2018}, e.g. number line estimation.
-Yet, it remains unclear whether the findings easily translate to discrete choice estimates, also known as classification tasks---such as yes/no decisions, or selecting a number of options among multiple alternatives.
-In other words, there is a further need to consider how the effect of collective decision-making not only varies as a function of time \citep{Bernstein2018} but also depends on the task context \citep{Mata2012}.